 They are on my wishlist – as a mom of 5, keeping everyone’s things separate and organized is nearly impossible.
 These zippered packs would make things SO much easier.

-My friend Mary at Not Before 7, who has four kids, raves about them!
+My friend Mary, who has four kids, raves about them!

 Give them the gift of a place to stay wherever they travel!
 Stick with a nationwide (or global) hotel chain or Air B&B, so they have plenty of options.